-We have applied for listing of our ADSs on the [NYSE/NASDAQ Global Market] under the symbol "XNET."
+We have received approval for listing of our ADSs on the NASDAQ Global Select Market under the symbol "XNET."

 We are an "emerging growth company" under applicable U.S. federal securities laws and are eligible for reduced public company reporting requirements.